Heide B. Fulton: Career

-Nomination as U.S. ambassador to Uruguay
+U.S. ambassador to Uruguay

 On May 13, 2022, President Joe Biden announced his intent to nominate Fulton to be the next United States ambassador to Uruguay.
 On May 17, 2022, her nomination was sent to the Senate.
 On July 28, 2022, hearings on her nomination were held before the Senate Foreign Relations Committee.
 On August 3, 2022, the committee favorably reported her nomination to the Senate.
 On December 13, 2022, the Senate confirmed her nomination by voice vote.
 She was sworn in by Under Secretary Uzra Zeya on January 27, 2023, Fulton arrived in the country on February 13, 2023.
-She is awaiting her presentation of credentials to the president of Uruguay.
+She presented her credentials to the President Luis Lacalle Pou on March 22, 2023.

+In December the ambassador met with the then president-elect, Yamantú Orsi.
+One of the main topics was the eventual visa waiver for Uruguayan citizens visiting the United States.